-Our Facebook partnership, which is in collaboration with the Social Science Research Council (SSRC), will study the impact of social media on democracy and elections, generate insights to inform policy at the intersection of media, technology, and democracy, and advance new avenues for future research.
+Our Facebook partnership will study the impact of social media on democracy and elections, generate insights to inform policy at the intersection of media, technology, and democracy, and advance new avenues for future research.
 We expect this research scope to expand over time.
 The initiative seeks to study these processes in an independent, transparent, and ethical way according to the highest standards of data privacy and academic research, to improve the lives of all citizens.

 From the perspective of the academic social sciences, this initiative seeks to provide privacy-preserving access to the largest and most comprehensive information base ever used to study social media, and even some of the most extensive data ever used to study human behavior in general.Facebook recognizes the threat presented by the misuse of Facebook data, such as by an academic associated with Cambridge Analytica.
 That is why the data made available for research by Social Science One is first reviewed and cleared by our commission members, external privacy experts, and Facebook’s privacy and research review teams.
 These reviews help ensure that Facebook acts in accordance with its legal and ethical obligations to the people it serves, as well as ensuring the academic and ethical integrity of the research process.

 Facebook is working with our commission to prepare secure and privacy-preserving data access, including full auditing of what any one researcher does.
 This has involved an enormous amount of effort: creating entirely new systems for securely storing the data, incorporating cutting-edge differential privacy and other techniques, and building a dedicated team of specialists.
 Facebook shall not have any power to reject proposals or publications, except for express violations of law or endangerment to user privacy.